Contact information

 1. Respect the robots.txt

 Always check the Robots.txt file, of whichever website you plan to crawl.
-The document has a set of rules that define how bots can interact with the website, and scraping in a manner that goes against these rules can lead to lawsuits and fines.
+The document has a set of rules that define web scraping and how bots can interact with the website, and scraping in a manner that goes against these rules can lead to lawsuits and fines.

 2. Stop hitting servers too frequently